SamuelEarl/quigleydb/README.md

 * Graph database where each record is a document that can be infinitely nested.
 * Simple and intuitive query language based on GQL.
 See the `QUERY_LANGUAGE.md` file for details.

+Multi-modal databases do *not* seem to follow the principle of only one way to do things, so this database will not attempt to be multi-modal.
+However, I am pretty sure that graph databases can do everything that most, if not all, other databases can do.
+So this database should be able to handle most other use cases.

+## Possible Names

+* iGQL = *intuitive* Graph Query Language
+* Quigley = GQL rearranged (and formed into a word or name).
+This is less insulting.

 ---

 # Quigley - GQL Middleware for FalkorDB